typora-community-plugin/typora-plugin-codeblock-highlight-mapper/README.md

 This a plugin example based on [typora-community-plugin](https://github.com/typora-community-plugin/typora-community-plugin) for [Typora](https://typora.io).

 Map language A to language B for highlighting it.
+It will be recovered before saved.

 ## Preview